-If you would like a second interview in person before putting in a job offer, we ask that you do this in an outdoor space, where possible.
+If you would like a second interview and trial day in person before putting in a job offer, we ask that you do this in an outdoor space, where possible.
 If an outdoor meeting is not possible, we ask that you stick to social distancing measures indoors.
 Please cancel the interview if anyone in your household is showing symptoms or has been in contact with anyone showing symptoms.

 Can my nanny help with home schooling?